by Jayaram V

 - The funeral fire used in the cremation rituals.

-with Indra, with whom he shares the passion for soma drink.
-He is also
+along with Indra, with whom he shares the passion for soma drink.

-invoked along with Maruts probably to ward off the dangers of forest
+He is also invoked along with Maruts probably to ward off the dangers

-fires.
+of forest fires.
 Agni, was the earliest Angiras, a Seer.
-After his holy
+After his

 Addressed as immortal Jatavedas, many-hued effulgent gift of Dawn,

-of Red Steeds, who loves songs.
-Kind and bountiful giver of gifts, of
+Lord of Red Steeds, who loves songs.
+Kind and bountiful giver of

-wondrous fame, Agni is the friend of all, loved by many in their
+gifts, of wondrous fame, Agni is the friend of all, loved by many

-The Vedic Aryans were well aware of his destructive ability, as he
+The Vedic people were aware of his destructive ability, as he

-dry wood as he lists, armed with his tongues for sickles, with a
+wood as he lists, armed with his tongues for sickles, with a mighty

-mighty roar.
-Black is thy path, Agni, changeless, with glittering
+roar.
+Black is thy path, Agni, changeless, with glittering waves!

-waves! when like a bull thou rushes eager to the trees, with teeth of
+when like a bull thou rushes eager to the trees, with teeth of flame,

-everlasting air: things fixed, things moving quake before him as he
+air: things fixed, things moving quake before him as he flies."

-flies."
 We also know some thing about his origins.
+Matariswan brought him

 In some of the hymns like the following ones, we see Agni being

-Vaivashnara the center of all people ...
-He is in the sky as well as
+the center of all people ...
+He is in the sky as well as at the

-at the center of the earth."
-A similar notion can be found in
+center of the earth."
+A similar notion can be found in this hymns

-this hymns also.
-"Commingling, restless, he ascends the sky,
+also.
+"Commingling, restless, he ascends the sky, unveiling nights

-unveiling nights and all that stands or moves, as he the sole God is
+and all that stands or moves, as he the sole God is preeminent in

-a pot belly, six eyes, seven hands, four horns and three legs.
-His
+hair, a pot belly, six eyes, seven hands, four horns and three legs.

 smoke is his banner.
 The Ram is his vehicle, and the ram being a